 - Minor in Archaeology

 Anthropology is the study of humankind from a broad viewpoint.
 Over time and through space, anthropology examines human biological and cultural diversity, and its interaction with the environment.
 The sub-fields of anthropology that investigate this vast human diversity in both the past and present are: archaeology, cultural anthropology, physical anthropology, and linguistic anthropology.

 - How our culture and biology affect our health

 - Primates, fossil humans, and human biological variation

-- Many anthropology majors participate in study abroad and field school programs
+- Many anthropology majors participate in education abroad and field school programs

 - Anthropology majors have conducted exciting research and presented their findings

 - Anthropology majors have received internships with the Daniel Boone National Forest

 Career opportunities with this degree include:

 - Museums and Zoos

 What Are the Requirements to be Admitted to the Program?

 Students may select Anthropology upon applying to the university.
 View the degree requirements: http://catalogs.eku.edu/